canonical/microk8s.io/docs/index.md

 ### My pods can't reach the internet or each other (but my MicroK8s host machine can)...

-Make sure packets to/from the pod network interface can be forwarded to/from the default interface on the host:
+Make sure packets to/from the pod network interface can be forwarded to/from the default interface on the host via the `iptables` tool.
+Such changes can be made persistent by installing the `iptables-persistent` package:

 ```
 sudo iptables -P FORWARD ACCEPT
+sudo apt-get install iptables-persistent
 ```

 or, if using `ufw`: